amitgud/swaraum.github.io/README.md

 - **Responsive Design**: Works on all device sizes
 - **Upcoming Concerts**: Powered by Google Sheets for easy updates
-- **Social Media Integration**: Display feeds from Instagram, YouTube, and TikTok
+- **Social Media Integration**: Display feeds from Instagram and YouTube
 - **Contact Form**: For fan inquiries and booking
 - **Modern UI/UX**: Clean, modern design with smooth animations